 Rocket League is distilled fun, it can’t be described in any other way.

 A single match takes just a few minutes at most, but once you experience the ridiculousness of playing soccer with jet-powered acrobatic cars you’ll want to stay for two, three, eight more matches.
-It’s a silly premise, sure, you it’s fun if you’re only starting out, and it’s fun if you’ve already mastered the controls and tactics.
+It’s a silly premise, sure, but it’s already fun if you’re only starting out, and it’s still fun if you’ve already mastered the controls and tactics.

 You could play 1v1 all the way to 4v4, and car soccer isn’t the only option.
 There are modes inspired by ice hockey, and basketball too, as well as a way to customize the experience with alternative ball shapes, gravity changes, and more.
 Rocket League is video games at their purest, and any sense of boredom is guaranteed to evaporate the moment you put a hat on your car.